id/emqx-docs/en_US/observability/opentelemetry/metrics.md

 ## Enable OpenTelemetry Metrics in EMQX

-You can use EMQX Dashboard or configuration file to configure EMQX's integration with OpenTelemetry metrics feature.
+You can use EMQX Dashboard or a configuration file to configure EMQX's integration with the OpenTelemetry metrics feature.
 In the EMQX Dashboard, click **Management** -> **Monitoring** on the left navigation menu, then click the **Integration** tab for the configuration for Metrics.

 Add the configuration below to the EMQX `cluster.hocon` file (assuming EMQX runs locally):